-Brian Johnson joined UW EE in spring of 2018 as an assistant professor.
+Brian Johnson joined UW’s Electrical Engineering Department in 2018 as an assistant professor.
 He received his M.S. and Ph.D. degrees in electrical and computer engineering from the University of Illinois at Urbana-Champaign in 2010 and 2013, respectively, and was awarded a National Science Foundation Graduate Research Fellowship in 2010.
-He will join UW with five years of experience as a staff scientist at the National Renewable Energy Laboratory where he has led a variety of projects centered on the development of next-generation controllers and energy conversion circuits for power systems.
+He has five years of prior experience as a staff scientist at the National Renewable Energy Laboratory where he led a variety of projects centered on the development of next-generation controllers and energy conversion circuits for power systems.
 He currently serves as an associate editor for the IEEE Transactions on Energy Conversion.

 Power electronics, circuit design, power system dynamics, nonlinear controls and grid integration of renewable energy sources.